-We recently had an Insight hybrid with an oil leak coming from the joint between the timing cover, engine block, and cylinder head.
-It wasn’t causing a lot of oil loss, but it was making a mess.
+We recently had a Honda Insight hybrid with an oil leak coming from the joint between the timing cover, engine block, and cylinder head.
+It wasn’t causing a lot of oil loss, but it was making a big mess.
 Our customer wanted to keep her Insight in top condition, and authorized removing the timing cover (which requires removing the engine according to the factory manual) to reseal the timing cover.
 What better time to become better acquainted with the Insight and take a bunch of pictures of parts normally buried out of sight!
 Below are pictures and descriptions of our major Insight repair.

 This is rather poor picture of the oil leak under UV light.
 Dye was added to the motor oil a couple hundred miles before this picture was taken.
 Our first thought was that the timing chain tensioner o-ring was leaking.
 It’s a fairly easy repair, so we replaced it and rechecked.
 Unfortunately, the leak continued and the only other possible source of the oil leak was the timing cover/head/ block joint.

 “Safing” the car

 Before doing any service work to any hybrid, the battery must be disconnected.
 A shock from a battery this size can be fatal, so be sure you know what you are doing and follow the instructions in the factory manual.
 To disconnect the battery on the Insight, remove the small door on the floor of the rear cargo area.
 We wear high voltage “lineman’s gloves”, rated to 1000 Volts AC.
 This way we are protected in case there are any faults in the wiring.
 After flipping the switch, we remove the whole floor cover to test for voltage before starting work on the car.
 The Insight will store voltage in it’s capacitors even after the switch is turned off, so you must allow time for the capacitors to discharge before beginning work.

 What’s under the cover